-If you or your loved one needs long-term care in the nursing home or assisted living facility in Florida, Medicaid can help pay for their stay, if the elder qualifies following a strict rules.
-The rules generally say that the applicant:
+If you or your loved one needs long-term care in the nursing home or assisted living facility (ALF) in Florida, Medicaid can help pay for the elder's stay, if the elder qualifies following a strict set of rules.
+The Medicaid rules generally say that the applicant:

 - Must be a Florida resident

-- Needs long-term care in a skilled nursing facility (or assisted living facility, in certain situations)
+- Needs long-term care in a skilled nursing facility (or ALF, in certain situations)

 - Assets and income under the applicable limits